ilsundal/ncollections/README.md

 ### NativeSet

 The NativeSet is a thin wrapper around [JavaScript's built-in Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) and adapts it to the ncollections framework.
 NativeSet is (slightly) faster than HashSet but is based on == equality and thus does not support *equals* and *hashCode* methods.
+A NativeSet follows insertion order.

 ## Deque